moellere/kubernetes-opnsense-controller/README.md

             enabled: true
 ```

-### pfsense-dns-haproxy-ingress-proxy
+### opnsense-dns-haproxy-ingress-proxy
-`pfsense-dns-haproxy-ingress-proxy` monitors the HAProxy rules created by the `haproxy-ingress-proxy` plugin and creates
+`opnsense-dns-haproxy-ingress-proxy` monitors the HAProxy rules created by the `haproxy-ingress-proxy` plugin and creates
 host aliases for each entry.
 To do so you create an arbitrary host in unbound/dnsmasq (something like
 `<frontend name>.k8s`) and bind that host to the frontend through the config option `frontends.<frontend name>`.
 Any
 proxy rules created for that frontend will now automatically get added as aliases to the configured `hostname`.
 Make